-There is a lot of mod fiction around right now, with Seven Day Fool by Jason Disley being one of the more recent releases.
+There is a lot of Mod fiction around right now, with Seven Day Fool by Jason Disley being one of the more interesting reads.

-As I said, it’s very much in the style or pulp fiction crime novels of the mid-20th century.
-Fairly short, hard hitting and constantly moving.
+As I said, it’s very much in the style of pulp fiction crime novels of the mid-20th century.
+Fairly short, hard-hitting and constantly moving.
+Pretty much what you want in that genre,

 The story revolves around a Manchester-based private detective who goes by the name of Jake Brody.
 One day he is approached by a ‘mysterious’ Polish woman who wants Jake to find her sister, Kinga.
 She hasn’t been seen for a few days and her sister is worried.